UCO COVID-19 protocols remain in place for the spring 2021 semester. Masks are required on campus when around others.

 Research Experiences for Undergraduates (REU)

-Due to continuing concerns related to the COVID-19 pandemic, we have made the difficult decision to postpone this year’s program to the summer of 2021 in the interest of keeping our participants and faculty mentors safe and healthy.
-We encourage you to reapply next spring if you remain eligible to do so.
+Thank you for your interest in the University of Central Oklahoma’s NSF/REU-Greece Program.
+Due to lingering concerns related to international travel associated with the COVID-19 pandemic, we have made the difficult decision to postpone this year’s program to the summer of 2022 in the interest of keeping our participants and faculty mentors safe and healthy.
+We look forward to resuming the program at that time and encourage you to reapply next spring if you remain eligible to do so.

 Students participate in an eight-week summer program sponsored by the University of Central Oklahoma and funded by the National Science Foundation.
 The first week considers aspects of the scientific process and experimental design before spending up to seven weeks on the island of Lesvos (Greece).
 We study aspects of the foraging ecology of solitary bees and honey bees in their native regions of the world.
 Many of these species (including the honey bee) are invasive in the U.S. but also have positive impacts on U.S. agriculture.